 Taken a step further, we have animals not only happy to be eaten, but actually assisting in the process.
 From this 1919 French advertisement of “Good Sausage From the Prodigal Pig,” to its 21st century macabre rebirth as a dashboard bobble:

-even to the extent of being unable to resist their own delicious flesh:
+This is sometimes even carried to the perverse extent of being unable to resist their own delicious flesh:

-There is at least one depiction of complicit consumption that underscores rather than obscures our natural aversion to killing sentient beings: Douglas Adams’ pig who wants to be eaten: [see video for clip, the following is the dialogue sampled][In a restaurant a pig-resembling animal is wheeled to the table on a platter.
-The diners are Arther, Trillian, & Zaphod]
+There is at least one depiction of complicit consumption in popular culture that underscores rather than obscures our natural aversion to killing sentient beings: Douglas Adams’ pig who wants to be eaten from The Hitchhiker’s Guide to the Galaxy.

 Zaphod: ‘Better than eating an animal that doesn’t want to be eaten.’

-But suicide’s not the only side.
+But suicide’s not the only “cide.”
 Let us not forget the homicide.
 Animals encouraging humans to eat other animals is the theme behind one of the most recognizable restaurant campaigns.
-That of Chik-Fil-A’s “Eat Mor Chickin” cows: [additional commercial footage featured in video above]
+That of Chik-Fil-A’s “Eat Mor Chickin” cows: (additional commercial footage featured in the video)

 The adorable, Wile E. Coyote-worthy antics of these sneaky cows distract from the disturbing implication of their explicit encouragement of the mass murdering of chickens.